adityakalra581/stockpulse-databricks-pipeline/README.md

-# StockPulse — Stock Market Analytics Pipeline on Databricks
+# StockPulse: Stock Market Analytics Pipeline on Databricks

 A production-style batch data engineering pipeline that ingests US stock market data for 500+ tickers, processes it through a